LucasAFournier/predictris/README.md

 While conceptually sound, we saw two flaws in these prediction paths:
 1. Asymptotically, an agent creates as many paths as there are “unique” situations.
-2. In the adequate setting, a short path and a longer path that extends it will both activate a sequence and a prediction.
-We only want to
+2. In the adequate setting, a short path and a longer path that extends it will both activate the same prediction.
+We only want to consider the prediction by the long path as it has more context.

-A prediction tree (Fig. 2) is a rooted, labelled digraph that stores only the **minimal** action–observation history needed for reliable forecasting.
+We adress these problems by introducing `PredictionTree`s.
+A prediction tree (Fig. 2) is a labelled, directed tree that stores all prediction paths with the same observation as prediction by merging them from the prediction node upwards.

+> **Remark:** Every edge of such a tree being directed towards the common prediction node, the graph can also be called an "in-tree" and this node can be considered the root of the tree.

+These trees have the following properties:
+* **P1**: Each path from any node to the prediction node (or root) of a prediction tree is a prediction path as defined before.
+* **P2**: Each prediction path can be uniquely identified by its source node in a prediction tree.
+We thus associate the confidence state and

+only the **minimal** action–observation history needed for reliable forecasting.
 The root represents the observation the agent seeks to predict; all other nodes hold an earlier observation and a Boolean flag indicating whether the model is confident in the future prediction if it follows the action path from this source node.

 ![Example of the construction of prediction trees for a specific observation–action history with timesteps.](docs/img/prediction_trees.svg)
 **Figure 2:** Example of the construction of prediction trees for a specific observation–action history with timesteps.

 At step $t$ the agent activates every node whose observation matches its current perception $o_t$ (dotted circles) and follows the outgoing edge corresponding to the executed action $a_t$.
-Reaching the root tests the prediction: a failure flips the source node to *unconfident* (black circle), whereas a subsequent success uses backward induction to append a previous observation–action pair to the start node, after which the node becomes *confident* (plain circle).
+Reaching the root tests the prediction: a failure flips the source node to *uncertain* (black circle), whereas a subsequent success uses backward induction to append a previous observation–action pair to the start node, after which the node becomes *confident* (plain circle).

-Extensions therefore arise only on previously unconfident nodes, so the tree "converges" to the shortest prefixes sufficient for prediction, yielding a compact, incrementally constructed memory whose depth adapts to the empirical complexity of the environment.
+Extensions therefore arise only on previously uncertain nodes, so the tree "converges" to the shortest prefixes sufficient for prediction, yielding a compact, incrementally constructed memory whose depth adapts to the empirical complexity of the environment.

 ## Code Structure